alonitac/LinuxProject/README.md

 1. [Fork this repo](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).
 2. Now [clone your forked repo into your PyCharm](https://www.jetbrains.com/help/pycharm/set-up-a-git-repository.html#clone-repo), so you can start answer the project's questions locally.
 3. In PyCharm, [create a new branch](https://www.jetbrains.com/help/pycharm/manage-branches.html#create-branch) from branch `main`.
-Your branch must be named according to the following template:
+Your branch must be named according to the following pattern:

 ```text
 linux_project/YOUR_NAME_HERE